intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 docker run zoo-cluster-serving
 ```
-Go inside the container and continue to [Configuration](#Configuration).
+Go inside the container and continue to [Configuration](#2-Configuration).
 #### Manual installation
-Non-Docker users need to install [Redis](https://redis.io/topics/quickstart) and [TensorBoard](https://pypi.org/project/tensorboard/) (for visualizing the serving status).
-Please make sure the environment variable `$REDIS_HOME` is set if you want Cluster Serving to help you start and stop it.
-The `$REDIS_HOME` should be set to the path where you install Redis.
+Non-Docker users need to install [Redis](https://redis.io/topics/quickstart) and [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) (for visualizing the serving status).
+Please make sure the environment variable `$REDIS_HOME` is set to the path where you install Redis so that Cluster Serving can start or stop it.

 Install Analytics Zoo by download release or pip.